 5) RV Winterizing Tips:

-If you are interested in winterizing the RV yourself we offer a winterizing and storing DVD, video download or Ebook to show you exactly how it’s done.
+If you are interested in winterizing the RV yourself we offer a winterizing and storing e-book and video course to show you exactly how it’s done.

 There you have it, my top 5 cold weather maintenance tips.
 If you are not comfortable performing any of these preventive maintenance procedures yourself have the work done by a reputable repair facility.
 You will be glad you did next spring when the RV is ready for the first camping trip of the new year.